laurent22/joplin/readme/debugging.md

 ## Mobile application

 - In the [Configuration screen](https://github.com/laurent22/joplin/blob/dev/readme/config_screen.md), press on the **Log button**, and from the options menu, press "share".
-Attach the shared log (or just relevant portions) to the GitHub issue.
+- Attach the shared log (or just relevant portions) to the GitHub issue.

+If you recently (within two weeks) upgraded from 12.11.x to version 12.12.x, [be sure to check the log for and remove any sensitive data shared with Joplin](https://github.com/laurent22/joplin/issues/8211).

 # Creating a low-level bug report on Android